Our History

 1976

-Pastor Booth was an lively speaker and his wife, June, played the accordion.
-Missionettes, was added to the children's programs for girls in addition to Royal Rangers for boys.
+Pastor Booth was a lively speaker, and his wife, June, occasionally played the accordion in church.
+Missionettes, was added to the children's programs for girls in addition to Royal Rangers that had already been started for boys.
 Both programs were a priority during their tenure.
-A new brick sign was constructed at the corner of 8th & Chestnut.
+A new brick sign was constructed at the corner of 8th & Chestnut with the name of the church and other details.

 1977